 N or down arrow = Rotate down stack (R-down)

-O = On/Off key (toggles between decimal point and comma, as well as "apocryphal" display of word size and whole integer value)
+O = On/Off key (toggles between American/European/Indian separators, as well as "apocryphal" display of word size and whole integer value)

 U = GSB key

 T = GTO key

 ] = SST key

 ? = show memory dump (ugly HTML, mostly for debugging or plain curiosity)